Staying ahead of disputes in Europe

 Care should be taken, though, to ensure that any arbitration or contractual dispute resolution clause works as intended.
 For an arbitration clause, you will need to consider issues such as the ‘seat’ of arbitration and the rules that should govern the arbitration (international governing institutions such as the ICC (in New York) and LCIA (in London) each have their own, similar but different, set of rules and procedures).
 For a contractual dispute resolution clause, you need to ensure that it will be upheld by the national law you have chosen to govern the contract.
 You should also consider whether you really want to have to go through additional hurdles before issuing a claim, which can be counter-productive in some circumstances

-Does Brexit mean we should stop using English law or jurisdiction?
+Does the UK's exit from the EU mean we should stop using English law or jurisdiction?

 In short, no.

-Brexit will have an impact on the legislative framework that governs the determination of jurisdiction and recognition of judgments between the UK and EU courts.
-However, the UK government is looking to replicate the current system as part of a future trade deal with the EU – and if that does not happen, there are a number of other options available that give broadly similar outcomes when it comes to contractual governing law and jurisdiction clauses.
+Until the transition period ends on 31 December 2020 the position remains as it had been before the UK left the EU.
+After that, there will be an impact on the legislative framework that governs the determination of jurisdiction and recognition of judgments between the UK and EU courts.
+However, the UK government is looking to replicate the current system as part of the trade deal with the EU – and if that does not happen, there are a number of other options available that give broadly similar outcomes when it comes to contractual governing law and jurisdiction clauses.

 As we have previously explained, if (taking into account the other factors discussed above) English law and jurisdiction would otherwise be the favoured option, this should remain the case notwithstanding Brexit.
 If there are commercial or other pressures to avoid this, arbitration is essentially “Brexit-proof”, so may be the answer.